sentioxyz/iota/crates/iota-simulator/README.md

 1. A library of interceptor functions which intercept various posix API calls in order to enforce determinism throughout the test.
 These include:
     - `getrandom()`, `getentropy()` - intercepted and delegated to the simulator PRNG.
-    - Various [socket api calls](https://github.com/MystenLabs/mysten-sim/blob/main/msim/src/sim/net/mod.rs#L195), which intercept networking operations and route them through the network simulator.
+    - Various [socket api calls](https://github.com/iotaledger/iota-sim/blob/main/msim/src/sim/net/mod.rs#L195), which intercept networking operations and route them through the network simulator.
 It was necessary to do this at a very low level because [Quinn](https://github.com/quinn-rs/quinn) does its UDP I/O via direct `libc::` calls rather than using `tokio::net::UdpSocket`.
     - `mach_absolute_time()`, `clock_gettime()`: Intercepted to provide deterministic high-resolution timing behavior.
     - TODO: `gettimeofday()`: We would like to intercept this to provide deterministic wall-clock operations (e.g. on dates, etc).
 However, intercepting this currently breaks RocksDB.

     This interception behavior is in effect only in threads that have explicitly enabled it, which generally includes the main test thread only.
 In other threads, the interceptors delegate the call to the system library implementation via `dlsym()`.
-See implementation [here](https://github.com/MystenLabs/mysten-sim/blob/main/msim/src/sim/intercept.rs#L34-L48).
+See implementation [here](https://github.com/iotaledger/iota-sim/blob/main/msim/src/sim/intercept.rs#L34-L48).

 1. Procedural macros that replace `#[tokio::test]` and run test code inside a testing environment.
-These are `#[sui_test]` and `#[sim_test]` and are documented below.
+These are `#[iota_test]` and `#[sim_test]` and are documented below.
 The test harness created by these macros initializes the simulator runtime with a starting seed, generates the simulator configuration, and runs the test inside a newly created thread.
 The test must be run in its own thread in order to provide each test case with fresh thread local storage.

 ## How to run sim tests